joekearney/guava-testlib-example/README.md

 # Let's get started

 We'll start with a really simple calculator interface.
 We can consider an implementation that uses `BigDecimal` to make accurate calculations, and an integer calculator that doesn't know about decimals and throws if passed anything other than an `Integer`.
+Or even a broken integer calculator that can't handle negative numbers.

 ```java
 public interface Calculator {